lyz-code/blue-book/docs/coding/python/folium.md

 passing a Leaflet-style URL to the tiles parameter:
 `http://{s}.yourtiles.com/{z}/{x}/{y}.png`.

-To use the [IGN](https://www.ign.es/) beautiful map by default and then the OpenStreetMaps as a fallback use the following snippet:
+To use the [IGN](https://www.ign.es/) beautiful map as a fallback and the OpenStreetMaps as default use the following snippet:

 ```python
 m = folium.Map(